 I live in Scotland and wondered whether I would have any case to take forward.
 I am now really in the position that I am maybe going to have to consider changing my career as a result of continued pain and discomfort.

-Carpal Tunnel Solicitor Response
+Carpal Tunnel Syndrome Solicitors Response

 Whether you can make a claim for carpal tunnel syndrome that you have developed in the workplace depends on a number of factors, including:

-1. Carpal syndrome tunnel is a type of UK repetitive strain injury suffered in the workplace
+1. Carpal tunnel syndrome is a type of UK repetitive strain injury suffered in the workplace

 2. Your employer’s system of work must have caused your work injury

-For you to have a claim against your employer it is not enough to prove your have carpal syndrome tunnel – you must show that your employer was at fault for you developing your condition.
+For you to have a claim against your employer it is not enough to prove your have carpal tunnel syndrome – you must show that your employer was at fault for you developing your condition.